Pet-Series/pet_ros2_joystick_pkg/README.md

 <ul><img src="doc/rqt_node_graph-joystick_node+turtlesim_node(.launch_file).png" height="300px"></ul>
 <br>

-## ROS2 Test pet_joystick_node via ROS1_Bridge to TurtleSim on an other PC running ROS1
+## ROS2 Test pet_joystick_node via ROS1_Bridge to TurtleSim on another PC running ROS1
-If the target system is based on ROS1 (some legasy robot...).
+If the target system is based on ROS1 (some legacy robot...).
 Then this is how you bridge the ROS2 based Joystick_node over to a ROS1 based target system (in this example running TurtleSim under ROS1).<br>
 <ul><img src="doc/ROS2_Joystick-Bridge-ROS1_Turtle.png" width="1100px"></ul>